Go work outdoors… forever!

 Every major city in the United States has a multitude of people looking to get back to nature.

 And they are bringing their wallets with them.

 If the money is there — and the demand is there — Where are you?

 You’re still stuck in that same old traffic… again.

 And going back to that job you hate… again.

 I have an idea.

-Let me help you declare today as the day you decide to start building a better outdoor life.
+Declare today as the day you decide to start building a better life — an outdoor life!

 It’s time to go outside… and stay there.

 Then grab your trail shoes, your mountain bike, or your kayak, and get ready to start making some changes!